WojciechMula/interview-questions/README.rst

 * Do you pay extra for overtime?
 * Is home office possible?
 When?
 * What perks do you offer? [extra health care, insurance, etc.]
-* What facilites does your office have? [parking spot, bike parking, etc.]
+* What facilities does your office have? [parking spot, bike parking, etc.]
 * Are your developers keen on helping others?
 * Do you encourage communication between employees?
 * How do you resolve interpersonal conflicts?